 This one semester course provides undergraduate students with an introduction to the research process in the social sciences – through the lens of racial and ethnic politics.
-As part of this program, students will attend regular classes, understand data collection, and gain internship experience with the Politics of Race and Ethnicity (PRE) Lab.
+As part of this program, students will attend regular classes, understand data collection, and gain internship experience with the PRE Lab.

 Comparative Race and Ethnic Politics

 This graduate-level course introduces students to the principal concepts, questions, and answers in the subfield of race and ethnic politics.
 The readings and discussions will draw from both the American and comparative literatures.
 In this course, we will study the following four sets of topics:

 - Concept and Measurement

 - Political Behavior